construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/005_creating_your_sacred_accounts.md

 - Exploring ecological approaches to technology

 ## Community
-Part of the high desert aspiringly-aspiringly-sacred technology learning circle.
+Part of the high desert aspiringly-aspiringly-aspiringly-sacred technology learning circle.

 *"From functional programming to galactic agriculture" - this is the way.*
 ```